Evonya/ServerSide/README.md

 # ServerSide
-This is the website I done for my server side web course.
+This is the website I have done for my server side web course.

 ---------------------------------------------------------